Dr. Michelle Lynn Kahn

 Books

-Foreign in Two Homelands: Racism, Return Migration, and Turkish-German History (forthcoming, Cambridge University Press, 2024)
+Foreign in Two Homelands: Racism, Return Migration, and Turkish-German History (Cambridge: Cambridge University Press, 2024) [download free PDF or purchase print copy]

 Neo-Nazis in Germany and the U.S.: An Entangled History of Hate, 1945-2000 (monograph, in progress)

-Racism and Anti-Racism in Divided Germany, co-edited with Lauren Stokes (edited volume, in progress)
+Racism and Anti-Racism in Divided Germany, co-edited with Lauren Stokes [under review]

 Journal Articles“Antisemitism, Holocaust Denial, and Germany’s Far Right: How the AfD Tiptoes around Nazism.”
 The Journal of Holocaust Research.
 Vol. 36, no. 2-3 (Jun.
 2022): 164-185 [read]